awsdocs/iam-user-guide/doc_source/reference_policies_examples_aws-enable-disable-regions.md

 # AWS: Allows Enabling and Disabling AWS Regions<a name="reference_policies_examples_aws-enable-disable-regions"></a>

 This example shows how you might create a policy that allows an administrator to enable and disable the Asia Pacific \(Hong Kong\) Region \(ap\-east\-1\)\.
 This policy also grants the necessary permissions to complete this action on the console\.
 This setting appears in the **Account settings** page in the AWS Management Console\.
 This page includes sensitive account\-level information that should be viewed and managed only by account administrators\.
-To use this policy, replace the red italicized text in the example policy with your own information\.
+To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.

 **Important**
 You cannot enable or disable regions that are enabled by default\.
 You can only include regions that are *disabled* by default\.
 For more information, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.